amarks5/Predicting-Lung-Cancer-Levels/README.md

 - Created a model that can be used to accurately predict cancer susceptibility based on a patient's lifestyle and symptom information.

 ## Recommendations for Future Analysis
+- Limited dataset.
+As more data is introduced, the model might have to be reevaluated.

 ## Google Slide Presentation
 [Link to Google Slides](https://docs.google.com/presentation/d/1guxs3ptq4deP423Sn5jP52Q2Tn-MhQibTpFD0THmf88/edit?usp=sharing)